-LifeAlign Blog
+Blog

 It can be enormously helpful to have enough support after getting a cancer diagnosis.
-That said, many of us just don’t feel like it.
+That said, many people just don’t feel like it.
 Too freaked out to talk to friends and family.
 Too scared to reach out to strangers.
 You might think about how to get yourself to reach out when it’s not really your usual path.
 Sometimes friends and family are not enough, because they say things that don’t feel quite right, even though they are trying to be helpful.

 Loss pervades the cancer experience.